grace-notes/website/contents/topics/bible-exegesis-and-exposition.md

 God says none of those things, but instead gives Ananias a little more truth to correct his ignorance.

-But the Lord said to him, “Go, for he is a chosen vessel of Mine to bear My name before the Gentiles, kings, and the children of Israel. “ For I will show him how many things he must suffer for My name’s sake” (Acts 9:15–16).
+But the Lord said to him, “_Go, for he is a chosen vessel of Mine to bear My name before the Gentiles, kings, and the children of Israel._ “ For I will show him how many things he must suffer for My name’s sake” (Acts 9:15–16).

 “Go… .” repeats truth.
 “Let Me give you reasons.
 Let Me support why you ought to do this.
 I am not going to rebuke your lack of wisdom, or your resisting My viewpoint.
 He is a chosen vessel, a chosen instrument to Me.
 He shall bear My name before the Gentiles.”
 Ananias went.

-God did not sternly give truth without compassion, saying “Ananias, you rebel, you are rejecting truth.”
-Neither did He express compassion without truth, saying, “Ananias, I understand and would be scared spitless, too.
+God did not sternly give truth without compassion, saying “_Ananias, you rebel, you are rejecting truth._” Neither did He express compassion without truth, saying, “Ananias, I understand and would be scared spitless, too.
 Thank you for listening.
 Thank you for letting Me share this with you, but I will choose someone else.”
 The message was both